 My journey into strength training actually started quite late.
 The motivation came from a serious mountain bike injury in my 30’s which left me weak, in a lot of pain, and with limited mobility in my hips and shoulders.
 At an age where most people stop being physically active and accept their daily aches and limitations, I started to regain control of my body and improve beyond my expectations.
 My mood and energy levels went up as well.

 In 2008 I decided to it was time to study more in depth, so I took a one year strength trainer diploma with DIF, the National Olympic Committee and Sports Confederation of Denmark.
 During that period, I also became attracted to kettlebells and other ancient tools such as sandbags, and Indian clubs.

 I have used that knowledge to empower and help many people achieve their goals, win medals or just win over themselves.

 Between 2009 and 2015, I competed in Kettlebell Sport as a veteran, even winning a World Championship title.
 I also have Danish records in Snatch, Jerk, and Clean & Jerk and Extreme Kettlebell Marathon.

 In 2012 I created the Danish Kettlebell Sport Organization, and was vice president for International Kettlebell Marathon Federation from 2013-2016.

-The Uruz is an ancient Nordic rune that represents strength, health, vitality and new beginnings.
+The Uruz, my logo, is an ancient Nordic rune that represents strength, health, vitality and new beginnings.

 - Have clear goals but remain flexible and understand why you are training.
 Each training session should build on the previous one.